atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 j “I am Sure their appearance would not
 I “gain it from anybody.
 I never Saw i i “two more ordinary girls — handsome,
-I “indeed!”
+I “indeed!"
 i; 1
 ! •
 *
 I
 ill ■ ■,.
-'“Well, well, ” cried Sir Thomas,
+'“Well, well, " cried Sir Thomas,
 ** 1
 ij whether they are handsome or not, i
 I “Since that word Seems to offend you
 1 “So much, they will Serve to be laughed
-“at, and to lose their money.”
+“at, and to lose their money."
 ‘ these observations appeared to make Some amends for the preceding ones, and restored feme composure to the rnind of the person to whom they were directed, who began to be hurt at the ^ o